 3. Borrowing a Library Card & Never Returning the Book

 Though the rules are scheduled to change on this, as of now, if you borrow a friend’s library card or book and forgot or neglected to return the book on time, they may end up with a balance that could wind up in collections.
 Even if you are married to the person the library thinks owes the overdue fines, if they are sent to collections, that big negative goes on his or her credit reports, not yours.

 4. Abuse Privileges as an Authorized User

 If you are an authorized user on someone else’s credit card, be sure you are clear on what expectations are on how much you can charge, and when.
 Credit scores take into consideration the amount of debt relative to the credit limit on the card.
 It’s important to keep the balance to less than 30% of the limit, and it’s best to keep it to less than 10%, particularly if you are looking to build your score.

 If you’ve been the recipient of a friend’s trust in the ways outlined above, it’s important to realize that even seemingly little oversights (the library book that slid way into a dark corner of the trunk) can have big consequences.
 As irritating as it can be when you have only yourself to blame for a credit misstep — and we all make them from time to time — it can feel even worse when someone else has to face the consequences.

 And if you’re the friend who’s co-signing and letting others use your cards, first we can’t caution you strongly enough on the co-signing.
 If you do it, see if you can get access to the account so that you can check to see that payments are being made on time.
-It’s also smart to check your credit regularly (you can get a free credit report summary, updated monthly, from Credit.com).
+It’s also smart to check your credit regularly (you can get a free credit report summary, updated every 14 days, from Credit.com).
 That can let you know early that something is amiss — whether it’s a friend’s misstep or fraud — and allow you to address it quickly and limit the damage.